-You can pick up a sourdough starter for free at our store.
+You can pick up a sourdough starter our store.

 If you want to learn more about sourdough, you can sign up below for a future workshop.
 Below you will find also some initial tips to maintain your sourdough starter.
 We have different – bread – flours in stock in our shop, also to feed the sourdough starter.